bachmeil/embedrdoc/index.md

 # Overview

-D is a nice programming language, but it doesn't have many libraries for statistical analysis.
-One way to solve that problem would be to port all of R's libraries to D. With a few million programmer hours, you could get a good start on that task.
-A more realistic solution, taken here, is to facilitate communication between D and R. This can be done in two ways:
+One of the limitations of the D programming language is that it doesn't have the same selection of libraries for data analysis that you have in a language like R. One way to solve that problem would be to port the many thousands of R libraries to D. Doing that would take millions of programmer hours, and new R libraries appear every day.
+A more realistic solution, which I've taken here, is to facilitate communication between D and R. This can take two forms:

-**Calling D functions from R.** The main program is written in R, but bottlenecks and anything for which D is better are written in D, compiled into a shared library, and loaded into R.
-This procedure is commonly used to call C, C++, and Fortran code from R.
+**Calling D functions from R.** The main program is written in R, but bottlenecks and anything for which D is better are written in D, compiled into a shared library, and loaded into R. This is the procedure commonly used to call C, C++, and Fortran code from R.
-The primary advantage of this approach is that other R users can call the D functions you've written, even if they don't know anything about
+Other R users can call
+the D functions you've written even if they don't know anything about D.
-D. Currently, this can be done using DMD or LDC on Linux, and LDC on Windows or Mac.

 **Calling R functions from D.** You can use the excellent [RInside](https://github.com/eddelbuettel/rinside) project to embed an R interpreter inside your D program.
 Data is passed efficiently because everything in R is a C struct (SEXPREC).
-You can allocate SEXPREC structs from D code and pass pointers to them between the languages.
+You can allocate these structs from D code and pass pointers to them between the languages.
-This approach is best for someone that prefers to write as much as possible in D without giving up any functionality they have in R.
+This approach is of particular interest to a current R user wanting to move to D without giving up any of their existing R code and libraries.

 # Is This Project Active?